 The Office of the Dean has a student concern policy, a faculty concern policy and standard HR procedures for staff concerns.
 Our 2018 climate survey states that most people in SPH do not report bias incidents because they do not know where to go.
 Students are encouraged to report any incidents of bias to someone they feel comfortable with, including instructors, advisers or department staff.
 They can email dcinfo@uw.edu for immediate follow up.
-Bias concerns can be anonymously and confidentially reported at this link https://sph.washington.edu/about/diversity/bias-concerns.
+Bias concerns can be anonymously and confidentially reported online at this link.
 Data is collected by the Assistant Dean for EDI and the Director of Program Operations for Student and Academic Services and tracked for resolution and areas are identified for further training.